RyanNerd/frak/README.md

 then Frak will throw an error.

 Frak is implemented as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+For the common methods (GET, POST, PATCH and PUT) that have a return body -- Frak will return the JSON object as the promise response.
+If the return body is not valid JSON or another error occurs then the response can be caught as an error object.

 What follows are Frak's public methods and their signatures.

 **Methods**